Why I find it challenging to visit dog parks

 If you worry about no longer having a ball with your dog, do not worry.
 There are other ways of exercising and connecting with your dog without the risks.
 Here are a few healthy ways of exercising your dog safely while still having fun:

 - Do your best to get your dog out twice a day.
-Take him or her rain and shine to ensure regular exercise.
+Take him or her out rain or shine to ensure regular exercise.

 - Hiking and walking on trails is the best form of activity for your dog because it is similar to what they would do in nature.